Skip to Content

 What to do with Edible Flowers

-• Create a vibrant salad with a mix of colorful blooms like nasturiums, pansies, and violets.
+• Create a vibrant salad with a mix of colorful blooms like nasturtiums, pansies, and violets.

 • Infuse honey with edible flowers like lavender or rose petals for a unique sweetener.

-• Garnish desserts like cakes, cupcakes, or ice cream with delicate edible flowers for an exquisite touch.
+• For an exquisite touch, garnish desserts like cakes, cupcakes, or ice cream with delicate edible flowers.

-• Create floral simple syrups by simmering flowers like elderberry or jasmine with sugar and water, perfect for cocktails and soda.
+• Create floral simple syrups by simmering flowers like elderberry or jasmine with sugar and water.
+These are perfect for cocktails and soda.

-• Make floral-infused vinegars using flowers like chive blossoms or nasturiums.
+• Make floral-infused vinegar using flowers like chive blossoms or nasturtiums.

 • Bake edible flower focaccia by decorating the dough with colorful blooms before baking.